Oliviaparkerva/reactnd-project-myreads-starter/README.md

     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
+    ├── Components # Individual components that are routed to the App.js file.
+    │   ├── Books.js
+    |   ├── MainPage.js
+    │   ├── SearchPage.js
+    │   └── Shelves.js
+    |
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg